FredLoh/presentation/swift-talk/talk.md

 # Community Structure

+Advancing the Swift programming language with a coherent, clear view of its evolution requires strong leadership.
+The leadership is taken from the community, and works closely with the much broader group of contributors and users.

+There is also a code of conduct working group to help in matters of community, culture, and the code of conduct.
+Most importantly, everyone that uses Swift is a valued member of our extended community.

+# Community Structure (cont.)

 * Project Lead: Apple Inc.

 * Core Team: Small group of engineers responsible for strategic decision (currently all Apple engineers)